 Three difference scores in Anxiety (POMs), one in Rumination and two in Scepticism between pre-intervention and post-intervention were identified as outliers by the outlier labelling rule [36], and were therefore Winzorised [37].
 The difference scores for all dependent variables from pre-intervention to post-intervention were normally distributed, as assessed by Q-Q Plots.

-Paired-samples t-tests were conducted for all outcome variables between baseline and post-intervention.
+Paired-samples t-tests were conducted for all outcome variables where complete data was provided between baseline and post-intervention (N=44).
 There were statistically significant improvements in Nature Connection and Social Connection which both increased significantly, and improvements in Anxiety (POMs), Rumination, Scepticism, and Excitement (Three Circle Model) which reduced significantly (Table 1).
 The effect size was largest for Nature Connection (d=0.95 [38]).

 Table 1: Changes in outcome variables between baseline and post-intervention